https://indianmasterminds.com

 “She has a weird kind of peculiar behaviour.
 We have requested the chief wildlife warden not to release her in protected areas or forests.
 She should be sent to a zoo or rescue centre,” Bharat Kumar told Indian Masterminds.

-Through the sugarcane jungles of Pilibhit, Bharat Kumar DK and his team chase not just tigers; they chase time.
+Through the sugarcane fields of Pilibhit, Bharat Kumar DK and his team chase not just tigers; they chase time.
 Every roar that echoes through these fields is a reminder: the fight for coexistence is never over.
 Tigers don’t understand village borders.
 And men like Bharat Kumar know they cannot sleep until the last paw-print is back where it belongs: deep in the wild, far from frightened villagers, hidden once more in the whispering green.

 Indian Masterminds Stories